New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements

 \section{Data Processing}

-The data used to create these results is nearly identical to that presented in this paper's sister papers, P14 and J14.
+The data used to create these results are nearly identical to those presented in this paper's sister papers, P14 and J15.
 We will review the processing steps presented there, highlighting slight modifications.

-PAPER's 32 antennae were arranged into a 4 row $\times$ 8 column grid during the 2011-2012 season (PSA32), when this data was taken.
-The East-West row spacing was 30 m, and the North-South column spacing was 4 m.
+PAPER's 32 antennas were arranged into a 4 row $\times$ 8 column grid during the 2011-2012 season (PSA32), when these data were taken.
+The east-west row spacing was 30 m, and the north-south column spacing was 4 m.
 This choice of antenna configuration maximizes baseline redundancy, achieving heightened sensitivity \citep{PAPERSensitivity}, and allows for the redundant calibration of visibilities \citep[e.g.][]{Liu2010}.

 This data set consists of data taken continuously from Julian date 2455903 until 2455985, for a total of 82 days of observation.
 The effective integration time for any point on the sky is shown in Figure \ref{fig:FOV}.
-Data is not considered when the sun is above -5$^\circ$ in altitude.
+Data are not considered when the sun is above -5$^\circ$ in altitude.